What’s it all about?

 For house price information please visit the sold data tab.

 Culture: The Tooting Arts Club is a theatre company that works with local businesses to match productions with venues, such as putting on Sweeney Todd in Harrington’s pie and mash shop.
 Crafty types might like to take a trip to the London Sewing Machine Museum to see machines owned by the likes of Queen Victoria, and perhaps pick up some sewing supplies on the way out.
+For live music and drinks, head to Tram and Social.

 - Tooting is a favourite haunt for dressmakers, amateur and professional, as there is a whole host of small, family run fabric outlets along the high street and in the markets.